 If a student needs to leave the school during school hours for doctor/dentist appointments, family activities, funerals, and so on, a parent or guardian must check him or her out by coming into the school and signing the student out.
-If, for some reason, it is not possible to physically come into the school, the parent or guardian must speak to the assistant principal by phone.
+If, for some reason, it is not possible to physically come into the school, the parent or guardian must speak to an adult in the front office.